Ahmed Sandakli is an Associate Scientist in Process Engineering, focused on implementing automation solutions for workflows across multiple functions.

-As Vice President of High-throughput Biology, Aj is responsible for producing high-quality data sets to use in for machine learning-based target and drug discovery.
+As Chief Technology Officer, Aj is responsible for producing high-quality data sets to use in for machine learning-based target and drug discovery.
 He leads insitro’s wet lab activities which consists of functional genomics, disease modeling, phenotyping, automation, and process engineering.

 Ajamete has spent over 28 years in both industry and academia, working in the areas of proteomics, genomics, and stem cell biology.
 Before joining insitro, Aj led the early target discovery team at Novartis Institutes for Biomedical Research in the Neuroscience unit.
 His team efforts have led to the discovery of multiple new disease targets and the development of better predictive preclinical models.
 He conducted his postdoc with Dr. Randy Moon at the University of Washington/Howard Hughes Medical Institute on Wnt-signaling.
 While in Randy’s lab, he conducted one of the first ever genome-wide RNAi screens and studied the role of Wnt-signaling in human disease and stem cell biology.
 He did his graduate work at the University of Wisconsin-Madison in Dr. Bill Sugden’s lab where he studied virology, immunology, and oncology.